 A Place I Love: Showshoeing at Cathy's Trail

 My snowshoes hang on the wall of my garage awaiting winter’s first deep snowfall.
 Six inches is my minimum for snowshoeing and most winters accomodate my preferences.

-When it happens, I go right out the back door of The Nature Conservancy’s Hauser Nature Center where I work.
+When it happens, I go right out the back door of TNC's Hauser Nature Center where I work.
 There’s a great trail right behind the building.
 Just past the ballfields, a small wooden sign marks the trailhead for “Cathy’s Trail,” named for a sunshiny volunteer who shared her time and talent with us even when her time was ending due to illness.
 Cathy would love this trail, as I do.
 Snowshoes make it possible to enjoy it year-round.

-First-time snowshoers . . . be aware that although snowshoes make walking in snow easier, it’s not necessarily easy, so don’t plan to go far on your first adventure.
-Second suggestion . . . be ready to peel off layers.
+First-time snowshoers, be aware that although snowshoes make walking in snow easier, it’s not necessarily easy, so don’t plan to go far on your first adventure.
+Second suggestion—be ready to peel off layers.
 Consider bringing a small pack for discarded clothing.

 The beauty of Cathy’s Trail is that it has two loops.
 So you can head back for hot chocolate after a short or long hike

 I suggest practicing on the ½-mile scenic Meadow Loop (which is more like a square) to find a comfortable gait.
 Watch for tracks of snowshoe hares, whose giant hind feet can be up to a foot long.
-In winter, their brown coats turn white; making them easy to spot when there’s no snow.
+In winter, their brown coats turn white, making them easy to spot when there’s no snow.

-The second loop of Cathy’s Trail—the 1.7-mile Forest Loop—offers a whole different landscape.
+The second loop of Cathy’s Trail—the 1.7-mile Forest Loop—offers an entirely different landscape.
 It takes you into the forest where the single-track path winds among conifer trees, past a boreal swamp and over a small boulder field remnant.
 Red spruce and hardwoods signal a transition as you head back toward the meadow.

 Finally, I would be remiss if I didn’t share a little-known fact: snowshoeing by moonlight is a magical experience.
 It sharpens your senses—especially your sense of wonder.
 For me, snowshoeing isn’t about exercise; it’s about being and enjoying outdoors even in the midst of winter.
-By day or night, is a wonderful way to enjoy winter.
+By day or night, it's a wonderful way to enjoy winter.